-- Check tyre pressures regularly when the tyres are cold, i.e. before starting a run (see page 55). - The difference in pressure between the tyres on one axle must be no greater than 0.1 bar. - Tyre pressure can be raised by up to 1 bar after a fast run or in warm weather.
+- Check tyre pressures regularly when the tyres are cold, i.e. before starting a run. - The difference in pressure between the tyres on one axle must be no greater than 0.1 bar. - Tyre pressure can be raised by up to 1 bar after a fast run or in warm weather.
 Tyre pressure should on no account be reduced as it is then too low when the tyres cool down.

-12.8.2 Fitting tyres
+12.7.2 Fitting tyres (workshop work)